The Amateur Ancestor Project

 What if the key to our collective futures was our common heritage?

 The Amateur Ancestor Project is a programme of workshops, alternative museum guided tours and storytelling events that places museum collections at the heart of climate action.
+I work with cultural organisations, volunteers and visitors, as well as businesses.

 "Thought-provoking, emotional, impactful”